Arduinome

 An Arduinome is a MIDI controller device that mimics the Monome using the Arduino physical computing platform.
 The plans for the Arduinome are released under an open source, non-commercial use only license.
 The Arduinome platform is noted for providing a lower cost alternative to the Monome and allows greater hackability of the interface.

+The arduinome was described by Jordan Hochenbaum as "testament to the uniqueness of arduino itself".